wessenstam/secretserver/module11/module11.rst

 Preparation on the Linux machines
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Now that we have the secrets we need to make small changes to the Linux machines, so we can use the Public Key as authentication.
-THis is import for the Jumpbbox Route defined later.
+This is import for the Jumpbox Route defined later.
 As interactive session is not what we want, as that would diminish the security, we are switching to SSH Key authentication.
 This is the securest way to remotely connect to Linux/Unix machines.

 #.
 On the last secret that has been created, launch the *PuTTY launcher*
 #.
 This will log you in using username and password.
 Due to the enablement of the SSH proxy, this connection will be made via the Secret Server SSH Proxy defined earlier.
 You can see that in the PuTTY screen that opened.
 There is a message **=== Welcome to the Secret Server SSH Proxy ===**